 Fall is one of the most beautiful seasons.
 It's also a time for cozy sweaters, pumpkin spice lattes, and maple-flavored everything.
-This gluten-free maple granola recipe takes all those flavors to the next level with the addition of pumpkin pie spice!
+This gluten-free maple syrup granola recipe takes all those flavors to the next level with the addition of pumpkin pie spice!

 The pumpkin spice also adds that warm, cozy feeling.
 If you are looking for healthy homemade gluten-free granola that is gluten-free and vegan, this is the perfect mix of flavors!

 This healthy homemade gluten-free granola recipe can be prepared in about 30 minutes with only 7 ingredients only.
-It is dairy-free vegan and refined sugar-free as it is naturally sweetened.
+It is dairy-free, vegan, and refined sugar-free, as it is naturally sweetened.

 If you love everything with pumpkin, don't forget to try our comprehensive guide to cooking with pumpkin.

 This delicious recipe meets the qualifications of an appropriate partner for all kinds of yogurt.
-The list of ingredients is brief and all very delicious!
+The list of ingredients is brief, and all very delicious!
 A good choice for a nutrient-rich breakfast.

 The ingredients are all good-looking and vegan.
 They contain no refined sugar as part of the recipe or within their ingredients.